drewlesueur/k/README.md

 Playing with Backbone.js events, using underscore.js, thinking about fabjs, and thinking about ruby's 'everything-is-an-object' inspired me to make this 'dsl' for JavaScript.

+I wanted to make JavaScript more dynamic, and also try to use a subset of JavaScripts features at the same time.
+I did not want to use any inheritance.
+I aslo did not want to use the `this` variable.

 I think of a dsl as 'Using a programming language in such a way that it looks like your using a different programming language than the one you are using'